Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach

-If we let $N=2$ in \eqref{eq28} and follow the same argument in Lemma 1's proof, it is easy to see that \eqref{eq28} can be negative or positive.
+If we let $N=2$ in the first derivative of the prosumer's payoff \eqref{eq13} with respect to $\theta_i$, following the same steps in the proof of Lemma 1, then the first derivative can be negative or positive.
 Hence, the payoff \eqref{eq13} does not increase without bound as $\theta_i$ is decreased.
 Therefore, a Nash equilibrium may exist if $N=2$.
 Next, we want to show that the objective function for the prosumer is continuous and concave over a compact, convex set.
 Let $Q(\theta_i,p(\boldsymbol{\theta})) = q_i$, i.e., replace $p$ in \eqref{eq6} by $p(\boldsymbol{\theta})$ from \eqref{eq9}.
 To show that the prosumer's payoff function \eqref{eq13} is concave in $\theta_i$, we examine the condition under which the second derivative of \eqref{eq13} is non-positive.
 The second derivative of \eqref{eq13} with respect to the action variable $\theta_i$ is given by:

 By Assumption 1, the first term in \eqref{eq31} is non-positive.
 And by Assumptions 1 and $\sum_{j=1}^N \theta_j{<}0$, the second term in \eqref{eq31} is non-negative.
 Making \eqref{eq31} less than or equal to zero yields the following condition: Define the set $\mathcal{A}$ by all possible $\theta_i$ in which \eqref{eq32} is satisfied.
 If $\theta_i \in \mathcal{A}$, then \eqref{eq31} is non-positive and hence the payoff function \eqref{eq13} is concave in $\theta_i$.
 Furthermore, \eqref{eq13} is continuous in $\theta_i$ where $\theta_i < -\sum_{j\neq i}^N \theta_j$ (the region derived in Lemma 1 in which Nash equilibrium may exist).
 When $\theta_i = -\sum_{j\neq i}^N \theta_j$, the price \eqref{eq9} is zero and \eqref{eq13} is undefined.
 Therefore, the prosumer's payoff \eqref{eq13} is continuous and concave over a compact, convex subset of $\mathbb R$ which is defined by the intersection of \eqref{eq32} and $\theta_i \leq -\sum_{j\neq i}^N \theta_j - \epsilon$ where $\epsilon$ is any infinitesimal positive constant.
 To conclude, the above conditions constitute sufficient conditions for the existence of Nash equilibrium for the game $\mathcal{G}$.
+[2]{\Alph{section}:}